Trainwreck’s blow doesn’t shred Epione’s arm off. Instead, Epione stops him dead in his tracks.

 “No, I want to see this,” Epione says.

 I open the laptop, click on the folder of his videos, and scroll down to where I left off.
-It feels like it’s been forever since I last watched one of these, even though it’s only been two days.
-Last night felt like an entire year in six hours.
+It feels like it’s been forever since I last watched one of these, even though it’s only been a few weeks.
+These last six months have felt like a decade.

 Megajoule looks as tired as I feel.
 His chin is covered in stubble, there are deep bags under his eyes.
 He blinks and looks up at the light above him, harsh florescent buzzing so loud I can hear it on my laptop speakers.
 He grimaces and scratches his cheek.